Term of the Moment

 The Metaverse

-Goggles-based virtual reality brought gaming to its most realistic dimension ever because it is total immersion.
-The metaverse was touted as some 3D interconnected future for virtual worlds.
-It is now a buzzword and nothing else.
+Goggles-based virtual reality brought gaming to its most realistic dimension ever because it is total immersion, and the metaverse was touted as some 3D interconnected future for virtual worlds.
+It was a hot buzzword in the early 2020s but has almost dropped into obscurity.
 See metaverse, virtual reality and augmented reality.

 Big Data